-In FY 2023 and FY 2024, the President's Budget requested \$5 billion in mandatory election assistance grants to states and local governments to be administered by the EAC.
+From FY 2023 - 2025, the President's budget requested \$5 billion in mandatory election assistance grants to states and local governments to be administered by the EAC.

-Counties support this request for increased, mandatory funding for election administration.
+Counties supported this request for increased, mandatory funding for election administration.
+Similar requests are unlikely in the FY 2026 budget.

-The Sustaining Our Democracy Act (S. 630/H.R.
-5292) sponsored by Sen. Amy Klobuchar (D-Minn.) and Rep. Nikema Williams (D-Ala.) would provide a mandatory \$2 billion in funding for election administration and "democracy advancement" activities.
+The Sustaining Our Democracy Act sponsored by Sen. Amy Klobuchar (D-Minn.) and Rep. Nikema Williams (D-Ala.) would provide a mandatory \$2 billion in funding for election administration and "democracy advancement" activities.
 Funds would be awarded to states, however, counties would be able to apply directly for these funds in the case that their state did not submit an application to receive funds.

-Counties appreciate the opportunity for counties to apply directly for these funds in certain cases, however, all federal funding should be administered in coordination with or directly to counties.
+NACo appreciates the opportunity for counties to apply directly for these funds in certain cases, however, all federal funding should be administered in coordination with or directly to counties.
 Urge your Members of Congress to support adequate, increased federal funding for election administration